 11) Make the data source ID something more simple – such as 1, and in the connection string where it says =true, change it to SSPI;

-13) Go through the datasource – this is relevant to genkeys task, matching options is relevant to the findmatches, and other options are spread about
+12) Go through the datasource and review the XML, the settings should be mostly similar to the various SSIS tasks, just in a different order, although there are some options that are only exposed in the template – this is relevant to genkeys task, matching options is relevant to the findmatches, and other options are spread about.

 *For processes that include addressing, you will need to need to reference a separate XML for the addressing which you can find by referencing the index.xml